 Rock Stars Who Had Insane Brushes With Death

-They don't say they "live fast and die young" for nothing: Being a rock star is dangerous.
-And sure, many of the threats are self-inflected and therefore avoidable, but look no further than the 27 Club for proof that the danger is real.
-But for everyone who went out young or died in a plane crash, there's someone else in the business who survived one or partied too hard, drove too fast, or overdosed but lived to tell the tale.
+They don't say "live fast and die young" for nothing: Being a rock star is dangerous.
+And sure, many of the threats are self-inflicted and therefore avoidable, but look no further than the "27 Club" for proof that the danger is real.
+Yet for everyone who went out young or died in a plane crash, there's someone else in the business who survived one, or partied too hard, drove too fast, or overdosed but lived to tell the tale.
 (In several cases, they died and came back, making some rock concerts as much like a seance as you'll likely ever find in a horror movie.)

-As glamorous as it can appear to die young and at the top of your game, it's even better to survive and tell the story of how deep and dark the world of addiction and reckless partying can be.
+Dying young and at the top of your game makes you a tragic figure forever; it's much better to survive and tell the story of how deep and dark the world of addiction and reckless partying can be.
 The following almost-dead rockers know that better than anyone, so we've compiled their stories here.

 Mötley Crüe's Nikki Sixx briefly died of a heroin overdose